sicksubroutine/SparkGPT/README.md

 # SparkGPT
 A relatively simple ChatGPT app using the ChatGPT API and LNBits API to accept Bitcoin over the Lightning Network for payment.

+# CONSIDER THIS DEPRECATED SINCE I WAS FAIRLY NEW AT PROGRAMMING WHEN I DID THIS

 ### Features:

 * Improved design over previous "chat apps" I have created in the past using Javascript and AJAX so there is feedback when sending a message.
 Previously, the page wouldn't update until the ChatGPT API responded.